Infection Control Statement 2022-2023

 On an annual basis the infection control annual statement is updated.
 A full annual audit of the surgery is also conducted and any issues highlighted will be discussed between the infection control team.

-For all new members of staff infection control and hand hygiene training is provided and an annual hand hygiene audit is conducted.
+For all new members of staff infection control and hand hygiene training is provided and an annual hand hygiene audit is conducted on the nursing team.

 Risk assessments are carried out so that best practice can be established and followed.
 In the last year the following risk assessments were carried out/reviewed: